Laurence-Cullen/ontology_alignment/README.md

 [BERT as a service](https://github.com/hanxiao/bert-as-service)

+To fine tune the BERT model I am attempting to use a full text archive of PubMed from their [open access portal](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/) as a training corpus.

 ## Naive attempt
-Using the large, uncased english BERT model without fine tuning to create sentence embeddings from just the names of both snomed and and hpo terms.
+Using the large, uncased english BERT model without fine tuning to create sentence embeddings from just the names of both SNOMED and and HPO terms.

-First attempt at mapping snomed to hpo terms managed to get the correct hpo term in the top 10 most cosine similar terms 35.7% of the time.
+First attempt at mapping SNOMED to HPO terms managed to get the correct HPO term in the top 10 most cosine similar terms 35.7% of the time.

 ## Averaging vectors for synonyms
 Second experiment is to see if averaging sentence embeddings of the name, description and synonyms of terms creates stronger link.

+In a first experiment in this strand only the HPO term vectors were created from averaged vectors of name, description and synonyms.
+When now compared to the name based SNOMED vectors the top 10 score rose to 50.7%.

+After building rich SNOMED vectors and comparing them to the original name based HPO vectors a top 10 accuracy of 63.6% is achieved.

+Now, combing rich embeddings of HPO and SNOMED terms a top 10 similarity score of 79.5% is achieved.
+When looking only at the top 3 most similar HPO terms to a SNOMED term the accuracy only falls to 71.27%.
+58.4% of the time the most similar HPO term is correct.

 ## Fine tune model
 Third experiment is to see if fine tuning the BERT model on pubmed